chaos-mesh/website/versioned_docs/version-2.6.7/simulate-jvm-application-chaos-in-physical-nodes.md

 ```

 ### Modify return values of a method using the service mode

+#### Example for modifying return values of a method using the service mode

 Send a `POST` HTTP request to the `/api/attack/jvm` path of the Chaosd service with the following `fault-configuration`: